Charles Atwater: Children

 His wife died on July 5, 1855, and on October 15, 1856, he married her sister, Emily Montgomery, who died in October, 1885.
 Six children survived him—a son and two daughters by the first marriage, and two daughters and a son by the second.
-The youngest daughter is the wife of David Daggett and the younger son was graduated at Yale's Sheffield Scientific School in 1879.
+The youngest daughter was married to David Daggett and the younger son graduated Yale's Sheffield Scientific School in 1879.

 His daughter Sarah Atwater Denman became a philanthropist and close friend of Ralph Waldo Emerson.
 Her family, the Denmans, eventually achieved wealth in real estate, with an estate worth about $100,000 in 1870 records.
 The couple had met in 1825 at a gala in honor of the Marquis de la Fayette, a Major General of George Washington and member of the House of La Fayette.
 Mr. Denman of the Denman family was of royal descent through King James II of England, and Mrs. Atwater was from the Yale family who had helped found Yale College.
 Mathias Denman was a cofounder with Colonel Robert Patterson of Cincinnati, Ohio.

 Sarah gave money to establish the Sarah Denman Hospital, now known as Blessing Hospital in Quincy, Illinois, and to various projects such as the Quincy Free Public Library, Sarah Atwater Denman Elementary School, and others.